nearform/mira/docs/config/README.md

 The accounts section of the config file is an array of account objects that can be used to deploy apps and run cicd.
 The accounts also represent environments.
 We define three accounts in the sample config file above: `staging`, `production`, `cicd`, each with different account numbers.

-The `staging` account may represent a developer personal account where they can test all Mira deployments.
-It uses the default profile defined in the `~/.aws` directory or the one passed as `--profile` parameter in the CLI command.
+The `staging` account may represent a developer's personal account where they can test all Mira deployments.
+It uses the default profile defined in the `~/.aws` directory or the one passed in as `--profile` parameter in the CLI command.

 ## CI/CD
-`cicd` section specifies stages of the deployment pipeline and other properties required for CI pipeline to work.
+The `cicd` section specifies the various stages of the deployment pipeline and other properties required for the CI pipeline to work.
-* `target` - Name of the account where CI pipeline will be deployed.
+* `target` - Name of the account where the CI pipeline will be deployed.
 * `buildspecFile` - Path to the buildspec file used by AWS CodeBuld for application deployment.
 * `repositoryUrl` - Repository URL that is decomposed to extract project name used in the pipeline.
 * `branchName` - Name of the branch used by the pipeline.